 Regardless of whether a diet makes your pet cuddlier, keeping your pet on the slender side is a great way to help them stay healthy and ward off problems like diabetes, joint pain, and uncleanliness.
 (Overweight animals have difficulty grooming themselves—and do you really want them sitting on your lap if they can’t keep their butt clean?)

-Most of the behavior problems that I've witnessed stem from boredom and a lack of routine playtime.
+Most of the behavior problems that I’ve witnessed stem from boredom and a lack of routine playtime.
 No one thinks twice about walking their dog every day, but many people fail to recognize that felines are stealth predators who need a regular outlet for that energy.
-A recent study suggested that cats prefer human interaction over food, but a closer look at the data demonstrated that what really attracted them to humans was the presence of an interactive toy.
+A 2017 study suggested that cats prefer human interaction over food, but a closer look at the data demonstrated that what really attracted them to humans was the presence of an interactive toy.
 One of their top choices is a wand-style toy with feathers, strings, or other prey-like attachments that evoke predatory behavior.
-Daily interactive play is a great way to bond with them when they’re not in the mood to cuddle—and to keep them fit.
-Try the Go-Cat Da Bird or any of Neko Flies interchangeable cat toys.
+Daily interactive play is a great way to bond with them when they’re not in the mood to cuddle—and will help keep them fit.

 Multiple studies have shown that just a few minutes a day of positive handling by humans helps kittens grow up to be friendlier and more trusting of humans.
 The ideal age to socialize kittens is when they’re between 2 and 9 weeks old.
 One 2008 study found that shelter kittens that had been given a lot of "enhanced socialization"—additional attention, affection, and play—were, a year later, more affectionate with their owners and less fearful than other kittens adopted from the same shelters.